Jules Janick Horticulture Garden

 The central structural element of the garden, the E.C.
 Stevenson Pavilion, a gift from family and friends of Dr. Stevenson, was retained and enhanced with new casual seating.
 The pavilion is dedicated to the memory of the Head of the Horticulture Department from 1958-1967.
 During his tenure “Steve” took the department to new heights of recognition and oversaw the formation of the Landscape Architecture Program.
 Coincidentally, Dr. Stevenson was Dr. Janick’s major professor for his PhD degree research.

-Visiting the Purdue University Horticulture Gardens
+Visiting the Jules Janick Horticulture Garden

 For more information, contact: